utsavibhakhar/C_Language/README.md

 # Project3

-# print all alphabets from a to z by skipping 3 alphabets using do while loop
+# print all alphabets from a to z by skipping 3 alphabets
 ![A to Z 3 alphabet](https://github.com/utsavibhakhar/C_Language/assets/158564889/a95490cf-18ab-499e-9363-2293e699cf7a)

-# Q.4 number is a magic number or not
+# number is a magic number or not
 ![Magic number](https://github.com/utsavibhakhar/C_Language/assets/158564889/01959d80-abc2-4860-9776-42ccf062c964)

 # sum of a first and the last digit of a number